Addictions

 Description of the scenario

-At the beginning, the patient is standing in a garden in fine weather.
+The patient starts in a garden on a beautiful day.
 Two tables are set up with food and drinks.
 There are also empty plates.
 There are two barbecues nearby and a table next to them with more drinks.

 Additionally, there are the following interaction options: